warriorzz/redirekt/README.md

 * ~~some html/style so it doesn't look like it was made 20 years ago~~
 * ~~i18n~~
 * multiple accounts possible? (roles?)
-* password secured redirekts (maybe also TOTP/U2F?) / account selction
+* password secured redirekts (maybe also 2FA/U2F?) / account selection
 * multiple files as zip/tar
 * more authentication methods
 * much more, if you have an idea, open a pr / issue!